vedantmgoyal9/winget-releaser/README.md

 ## Getting Started 🚀

+> [!IMPORTANT]
-1. At least **one** version of your package should already be present in the [Windows Package Manager Community Repository][winget-pkgs-repo].
-The action will use that version as a base to create manifests for new versions of the package.
+> At least **one** version of your package should already be present in the [Windows Package Manager Community Repository][winget-pkgs-repo].
+> The action will use that version as a base to create manifests for new versions of the package.

-2. You will need to create a _classic_ Personal Access Token (PAT) with `public_repo` scope. _New_ fine-grained PATs aren't supported by the action.
+1. You will need to create a _classic_ Personal Access Token (PAT) with `public_repo` scope. _New_ fine-grained PATs aren't supported by the action.
 Review https://github.com/vedantmgoyal2009/winget-releaser/issues/172 for information.

-3. Fork the [winget-pkgs][winget-pkgs-repo] repository under the same account/organization as your repository on which you want to use this action.
+2. Fork the [winget-pkgs][winget-pkgs-repo] repository under the same account/organization as your repository on which you want to use this action.
 Ensure that the fork is up-to-date with the upstream repository.
 You can use **[<img src="https://github.com/vedantmgoyal2009/winget-releaser/blob/main/.github/pull-app-logo.svg" valign="bottom"/> Pull App][pull-app-auto-update-forks]** which keeps your fork up-to-date with the upstream repository via automated pull requests.

-4. Add the action to your workflow file (e.g. `.github/workflows/<name>.yml`).
+3. Add the action to your workflow file (e.g. `.github/workflows/<name>.yml`).

 > [!IMPORTANT]
 > The action will only work when the release is **published** (not a draft), because the release assets (binaries) aren't available publicly until the release is published.